-At university in the coastal city of Port Elizabeth he became involved in sailing keelboats, racing offshore as crew on the IOR racer Charger 33, in the 1985 South Atlantic Race from Cape Town to Punta Del Este in Uruguay.
+He raced offshore while at university, including the IOR racer Charger 33, in the 1985 South Atlantic Race from Cape Town to Punta Del Este in Uruguay.

-He has co-skippered with his long time sailing companion Frans Loots, who is now his Golden Globe Race 2022 Team Manager, racing Loots’s home-built Farrier 31 trimaran from Simon’s Town to St Helena Island, winning the multihull class in the Governor’s Cup Race.
+More recently, he has co-skippered with friend and team manager Frans Loots, racing a home-built Farrier 31 trimaran from Simon’s Town to St Helena Island, winning the multihull class in the Governor’s Cup Race.

 Why enter the Golden Globe Race 2022?